Rubishka/TicTacToe/README.md

 3. Open new command prompt or Terminal in the project folder and type `npm install`.

-4. Type `node app.js'.
+4. Type `npm start'.

-go to http://localhost:3000/ in your terminal and check the app now.
+5. go to http://localhost:3000/ in your terminal and check the app now.

 TEST:
 Open new command prompt or Terminal in the project folder and type `npm test`